Avril Lavigne: Songwriting

 While Lavigne said she was not angry, her interviews were still passionate about the media's lack of respect for her songwriting.
-She said "I am a writer, and I won't accept people trying to take that away from me", adding that she had been writing "full-structured songs" since she was 14.
+She said, "I am a writer, and I won't accept people trying to take that away from me", adding that she had been writing "full-structured songs" since she was 14.
 Despite this, Lavigne's songwriting has been questioned throughout her career.
-The songwriting trio the Matrix, with whom Lavigne wrote songs for her debut album, said that they were the main songwriters of Lavigne's singles "Complicated", "Sk8er Boi" and "I'm with You".
+The songwriting trio the Matrix, with whom Lavigne wrote songs for Let Go, claimed they were the main songwriters of her singles "Complicated", "Sk8er Boi" and "I'm with You".
 Lavigne said that she was the primary songwriter for every song on the album, stating that "[N]one of those songs aren't from me".

-In 2007, Chantal Kreviazuk, who wrote with Lavigne on her second album, accused Lavigne of plagiarism and criticized her songwriting, saying that "Avril doesn't really sit and write songs by herself or anything."
+In 2007, Chantal Kreviazuk, who wrote with Lavigne on Under My Skin, accused her of plagiarism and criticized her songwriting, saying that "Avril doesn't really sit and write songs by herself or anything."
 Lavigne also disclaimed this, and considered taking legal action against Kreviazuk for "clear defamation" against her character.
 Kreviazuk later apologized, saying that "Avril is an accomplished songwriter and it has been my privilege to work with her."
 Shortly after that, Tommy Dunbar, founder of the band the Rubinoos, sued Lavigne, her publishing company, and Lukasz "Dr. Luke" Gottwald for allegedly stealing parts of "I Wanna Be Your Boyfriend" for her song "Girlfriend".
 Gottwald defended Lavigne, stating, "me and Avril wrote the song together...
 It has the same chord progressions as ten different Blink-182 songs, the standard changes you'd find in a Sum 41 song.
 It's the Sex Pistols, not the Rubinoos."
-In January 2008, the lawsuit was closed after a confidential settlement had been reached.
+In January 2008, a confidential settlement was reached between the parties.